scottrogowski/code2flow/README.md

 * All functions without definitions are skipped.
 This most often happens when a file is not included.
 * Functions with identical names in different namespaces are (loudly) skipped.
 E.g. If you have two classes with identically named methods, code2flow cannot distinguish between these and skips them.
-* Imported functions from outside of your project directory (including from standard libraries) which share names with your defined functions may not be handled correctly.
-Instead when you call the imported function, code2flow will link to your local functions.
-E.g. if you have a function "search()" and call, "import searcher; searcher.search()", code2flow may link (incorrectly) to your defined function.
+* Imported functions from outside your project directory (including from standard libraries) which share names with your defined functions may not be handled correctly.
+Instead, when you call the imported function, code2flow will link to your local functions.
+For example, if you have a function `search()` and call, `import searcher; searcher.search()`, code2flow may link (incorrectly) to your defined function.
 * Anonymous or generated functions are skipped.
 This includes lambdas and factories.
 * If a function is renamed, either explicitly or by being passed around as a parameter, it will be skipped.